sarahecarter/symptom-tracker-frontend/README.md

 ## Bonus Features
 - **Severity coloring:** If the patient lists the severity of their symptoms as being greater than a 5 (on a scale of 1 to 10) then the color of the number on the show page turns to red.
 This could be a useful visual cue for doctors to see what symptoms are causing their patient's the most harm.
 - **Time elapsed:** On the show page, the user can see how many days have passed since the start of their symptom.
+- **Inactive Symptoms**: A user can update a symptom to inactive if that symptom has subsided.
+To do this, the user can go into the edit form and check that the symptom is inactive.
+The card will update and turn gray on the index and show pages to show that it is no longer an active symptom.

 ## Challenges
 - This was my first time using emotion, or a CSS in JS library and styled components.
 As someone who usually styles using plain CSS or Sass, it was a challenge for me to adjust to a new way of styling.
 I found that what would usually take me an hour to do in Sass took me many more hours in emotion.
 However, the more I practiced the more I got used to this way of styling and ultimately I was able to design and app that I think looks professional.